BonJoviWanKenobi/mobilehour/README.md

 * cd frontend
 * npm start

+3. Login Details:

+Admin manager login:
+* Username: bennyboy
+* Password: 1234

+Admin user login (less privileges):
+* Username: dossa
+* Password: 1234

+Customer login:
+* Email: jh@email.com
+* Password: 1234

+(note: passwords are hashed before being stored in the database)

-And there you go!
+And there you have it!
 You should now be sailing smoothly on http://localhost:3000/ with the wind in your hair and "The Mobile Hour" in front of you.

 ## Troubles on Your Journey?
 Remember, every sailor, no matter how experienced, faces challenges.
 If you encounter any sea monsters (aka bugs), feel free to drop a message in a bottle (or, you know, just use GitHub issues).